Shipping

 Filling empty space in the box

 A box with 15 records in a 13x13x13" box will have several inches of empty space.
-Records that can shift during handling will damage each other: bent corners, split seams, and scuffed jackets.
+Records that shift during handling damage each other: bent corners, split seams, scuffed jackets.
 Here's how to prevent that:

 1. Stand records upright like books on a shelf, never lay them flat and stack.
 Flat stacking puts pressure on bottom records and causes ring wear.

 2. Fill remaining width with folded cardboard.
-Cut cardboard to the same height as the records and fold it into a Z or W shape to act as a spring.
+Cut cardboard to the height of the records and fold it into a Z or W shape to act as a spring.
 Wedge it between the last record and the box wall so everything is snug.
-The records should not be able to slide when you tilt the box.

 3. Add cardboard on top and bottom.
-Cut pieces to fit the full footprint of the box.
-Place one on the bottom before the records go in, and one on top before closing.
-This prevents the top and bottom records from rubbing against the box flaps.
+Cut pieces to fit the full footprint of the box, one on the bottom before the records go in and one on top before closing.

 Keep a few boxes on hand if you sell regularly.
-Getting caught without the right box after a large order means delayed shipping.
 A pack of 25 boxes from Uline runs about $35-40 and will last months.

 Shipping options